Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Results

-Observed from the density maps in Figs. \ref{fig: DensMaps}(a), (b), the bell geometry creates a focusing effect that places a shock diamond at around $z_d$ = 3.7 mm for He and $z_d$ = 4 mm for Ar, right in the region of interest.
-This causes large density fluctuations, where the density is much lower at positions before the shock diamond, $z < z_d$, compared to points closer to the to the shock diamond position, $z \approx z_d$, preventing effective formation of flat-top density profiles, seen in Figs. \ref{fig: DensLineouts}(a), (b).
+Observed from the density maps in Figs. 4(a), (b), the bell geometry creates a focusing effect that places a shock diamond at around $z_d$ = 3.7 mm for He and $z_d$ = 4 mm for Ar, right in the region of interest.
+This causes large density fluctuations, where the density is much lower at positions before the shock diamond, $z < z_d$, compared to points closer to the to the shock diamond position, $z \approx z_d$, preventing effective formation of flat-top density profiles, seen in Figs. 5(a), (b).
 For example, for the case of He in Fig. \ref{fig: DensLineouts}a, the density profiles for z = 1, 2 and 3 mm all have an "M" shape, dipping down to a density of $\sim 8 \times 10^{18}$ cm$^{-3}$.
 These "M" shape profiles have also been observed in past studies on the bell nozzle \cite{MKrish}, yielding uneven profiles \cite{Semushin}.
 The z = 4 mm profile, closer to the shock diamond, displays a density spike up to $\sim 4 \times 10^{19}$ cm$^{-3}$, about 5 times the density dip before the shock diamond.
 This density spike produced by the bell can be useful for creating short, high-density gas targets.
 This focusing effect, also seen in past studies \cite{MKrish, bell}, is observed in the Full Width Half Maximum (FWHM) of the profiles, listed in Table \ref{tab: FWHM}, where the FWHM decreases significantly for the z = 4 mm profile of the bell nozzle.
 The large fluctuations and focusing effect are caused by the formation of standing shock waves from the nozzle throat to its outer region due to its exit pressure and ambient pressure not matching \cite{liona, MusinskiGasJet}.
 Transitioning to the straight nozzle map, shown in Fig. \ref{fig: DensMaps}(c), (d), the shock diamond is no longer intensely concentrated to a point, demonstrating a weaker focusing effect as observed before \cite{MKrish}.
-While the straight nozzle profiles, shown in Figs. \ref{fig: DensLineouts}(c), (d), are closer to the flat-top shape, noticeable density variations along potential laser interaction paths remain, matching past observed density lineouts of straight nozzles \cite{gasjetSchmid, froulaIF}.
-Since this could cause unwanted beam injection \cite{SBulanov, selfinjPhysLett}, further efforts were taken to approach flat-top profiles.
-When the curvature is inverted to the trumpet geometry, shown in Figs. \ref{fig: DensMaps}(e), (f), the shock diamond is suppressed as the trumpet geometry reverses the focusing effect of the bell curvature.
-The shock suppression of the trumpet nozzle prevents large density fluctuations at the output, leading to the formation of flat-top density profiles, seen in Figs. \ref{fig: DensLineouts}(e), (f).
-This suppression makes the profiles more homogeneous with longer flat-top region lengths compared to the straight nozzle profiles as the side perturbations observed on the straight nozzle profiles are not observed for the trumpet.
-In the case of He, the profiles have density plateaus at around 1-2$\times 10^{19}$ cm$^{-3}$.
-The lengths of the flat-top region, defined as the region within 10\% of the mean flat-top density, are 2.20, 2.19 and 2.06 mm for the z = 2, 3 and 4 mm profiles respectively.
-The flat region decreasing in length as we venture out farther from the nozzle exit is expected as the plume expands more at farther distances, affecting the flat-top uniformity.
-This is also reflected in the increase of density gradient thickness, $\Delta l$, and FWHM. $\Delta l$ is the length along the profile over which the density rises from 10\% to 90\% of the mean flat-top density. $\Delta l$ = 0.71, 0.96 and 1.27 mm for the z = 2, 3 and 4 mm profiles respectively, while FWHM increases from 2.92 to 3.23 mm, with these increases corresponding to the decrease of the flat-top region length as we move farther out from the exit.
-The simulation density gradient thicknesses agree well with the 1D isentropic theory estimates, where $\Delta l$ = $2z/M_e$ \cite{cgrth, gasdynamicsbook}, with the estimates being $\Delta l$ $\approx$ 0.70, 1.05, 1.40 mm for z = 2, 3 and 4 mm respectively.
+While the straight nozzle profiles, shown in Figs. 5(c), (d), are closer to the flat-top shape, noticeable density variations along potential laser interaction paths remain, matching past observed density lineouts of straight nozzles \cite{gasjetSchmid, froulaIF}.
+When the curvature is inverted to the trumpet geometry, shown in Figs. 4(e), (f), the shock diamond is suppressed as the trumpet geometry reverses the focusing effect of the bell curvature.
+The shock suppression of the trumpet nozzle prevents large density fluctuations at the output, removing the fluctuations at the plateau edges and leading to flatter plateau regions, seen in Figs. 5(e), (f).